-The average person generates 4.3 pounds of waste each day, with about 55 percent ending up in landfills.
+The average person generates 4.9 pounds of waste each day, with more than 146 million tons of waste ending up in landfills.
 Although there are numerous depressing statistics regarding waste, there are also some inspiring examples of near zero-waste green living.

 Green living resolutions make sense

 Bea Johnson, author of the book Zero Waste Home, has lived waste-free with her family since 2008.
 Her family of four generates a mere quart-size jar full of waste per year.
 In addition to helping the environment, it has been an uplifting experience for Johnson.

 “Since embarking on the zero-waste lifestyle, our lives have changed for the better: We feel happier and lead more meaningful lives, based on experiences instead of stuff,” Johnson says.
 “My goal is to share its incredible health, financial and time-saving benefits!”

 Check out “Home Sweet Home: A Sit Down With Zero Waste Home’s Bea Johnson.”
 After that, follow these 10 green living tips and you’ll be well on the zero-waste path for 2016.

 The kitchen is one of the best places to get started, as much of our waste is generated here.

 Instead of using paper towels, make cotton rags from worn-out clothing, towels, blankets, sheets or cloth diapers.
 When making rags, remove zippers, hems and other obstructions; save buttons for later use; and cut fabric into roughly 18-inch-by-18-inch pieces.